 This movie is without a doubt the most emotionally intense story of the year.
-Lonergan is not afraid to spearhead the topic of death in Manchester by the Sea.
-Death percolates throughout his entire original screenplay about Lee Chandler (Casey Affleck) as the mourning brother trying to handle the affairs of his dead brother.
+Director Lonergan is not afraid to spearhead the topic of death in Manchester by the Sea.
+Death percolates throughout his entire original screenplay.
+Resulting in a depressing rollercoaster that starts low and never gets that high.
 Every cast member pulls their weight to create an emotionally powerful film.
 In the end the viewer is left barely hanging on.

 The transitions between the present and the flashbacks to the past are seamless and flawless in execution.
 Details are not revealed too early or drawn out to the point that the reveal loses its impact.
-Focal points of the film unfold precisely when we need to hear them.
+Focal points of the film unfold precisely when they need to.
 In an interview with Tatiana Siegel, Lonergan said, “I tried to [write it without flashbacks] and that was really dull.
 It just seemed like a pointless march of misery.1” Lonergan’s decision to include flashbacks sets a strong pace that also leaves the viewer gratified.

 The compelling and authentic acting found in Manchester by the Sea provides a collage of emotion and intrigue.
 Each actor and actress succeeds in appealing to the viewer’s empathy.
 Stellar performances by: Michelle Williams, Kyle Chandler, Lucas Hedges, C.J.
 Wilson, create a chemistry that is impossible to ignore.
 However, Casey Affleck steals the show.
 Affleck’s character, Lee, is a ghost of a man with a horrifically depressing background.
 The consistency and intensity in which Affleck portrays his character is the powerhouse behind this film’s greatness.
 Certainly a must match for anyone seeking a dark drama with a challenging take on death.